 Nearly all of NCM's revenue comes from its advertising segment.
 In addition to FirstLook and its LEN, the company sells advertising across a 40-website network and on mobile apps Movie Night Out and CinemaSync.

-to screens across some 1,450 theaters.
-The company's LEN is a network of more than 2,800 TV and high-definition plasma screens located in about 1,400 theater lobbies.
+to screens across some 1,600 theaters.
+The company's LEN is a network of more than 3,000 TV and high-definition plasma screens located in about 1,475 theater lobbies.
 The screens are placed in high-traffic areas such as near concession stands and in other waiting areas and run a 30-minute loop of advertising.

 In addition, the company operates the NCM Interactive Network, which offers integrated marketing opportunities through more than 40 entertainment-related websites, online widgets, and mobile apps.

 NCM is headquartered in Colorado with sales offices in New York, Chicago, and Los Angeles.
 Its network operates in 48 states and Washington, DC.

-Sales & Marketing
+Sales and Marketing

 The company was founded in 2005 when AMC and Regal merged their cinema screen advertising businesses (National Cinema Network and Regal CineMedia, respectively).